 Fact: Participation in clinical trials is crucial.
-It helps us answer questions for patients.
-Clinical trials give us insight and lead us to better ways to prevent, detect and better understand the disease.
+Every treatment available today was approved through a clinical trial.
+Clinical trials give us insight and lead us to better ways to prevent, detect and understand the disease.
 Most important, they can help others and future generations of individuals with the same disease.

 “If I hadn’t stopped to consider my options, including clinical trials, I wouldn’t be alive,” says Nelson, who was diagnosed at age 50 and credits a successful recovery in part to a clinical trial.
 “I wouldn’t have met my grandchildren.”